JanuarySnow/Nomad/README.md

 This is a wabbajack list for Fallout 4 that aims to shape the gameplay into a unique direction, one of solitude and atmosphere, and gritty immersion.

 Id say I was inspired by the S.T.A.L.K.E.R games and their associated overhaul mods, also Ultimate Skyrim for Skyrim LE and Serenity for Skyrim SE.
-Immersion and realism, are kinda dirty words in modding these days, but I still like them.
+Immersion and realism are kinda dirty words in modding these days, but I still like them.

 It builds upon the excellent Welcome to Paradise Fallout 4 list by Phoenix, but uses only the graphics and bugfixes sections of that list, the rest is custom.